H1R0SHIM4/Minecraft_Radio/README.md

 - If you come across any issues or bugs, please report them [here](https://github.com/H1R0SHIM4/Radio/issues), and we'll look into them promptly.

-- Alternatively, you can reach out to me on Discord (see Contacts), and we can discuss the problem and work on a new version together!
+- Alternatively, you can reach out to me on Discord (see Contact), and we can discuss the problem and work on a new version together!

 ## Contact